Baby orangutan being bottle-fed, which intrigues others

 The still unnamed baby was being tube-fed as well, but the tube was removed Jan.
 13, Audubon Zoo spokeswoman Annie Kinler Matherne said Wednesday.

-The great apes named for their long red hair are considered critically endangered by the International Union for Conservation of Nature.
+The great apes with long red hair are considered critically endangered by the International Union for Conservation of Nature.
 Threats to the Sumatran species include hunting and the destruction of the forests and peat swamps where they spend nearly all their time in trees.

 Twelve-year-old Menari gave birth to the baby on Christmas Eve; a twin brother was stillborn.
 Days later, the baby was showing signs of weakness and lack of nursing.

-Note: This story has been corrected to show that the apes are known for their long red hair but not named for it.
-The name comes from Malay words meaning “man” and “forest.”